 INSTRUMENT STORAGE AREA – CLOSET IN ROOM 271 (PH)

 The primary purpose of this closet is to provide storage for the school’s band instruments and for other Music and Worship Department equipment.
 No one is permitted to store personal equipment in the closet without permission from Gary Gregory.
-Students who are Winds of Praise members may use the closet for storage.
+Students who are in the Winds of Praise Community Band, or Instruments of Praise members may use the closet for storage.
 Equipment MUST be labeled with the owner’s name and stored off the floor when not in use.
 We regret that there is not enough room to allow more uses of the closet, but in order to make it functional, we must impose these limits.

 CCU’s library houses many resources for music and worship studies.
 Included are books about music, music scores, and recordings.
 The books and music scores are listed in the library catalog and are assigned a number in the 780 series.
 Worship resources and hymn backgrounds are listed in the 264 series.
 Hymnbooks without music can be found in the 245s.
 You can locate these resources grouped together on the library shelves.
 However, the best way to find music materials is to go to the library’s catalog, which is called SCROLLS (http://scrolls.ccuniversity.edu).
 Students can search by keyword to discover the CCU library’s complete holdings of books, recordings, and other materials in the areas of music and worship ministry.

 The CCU Library’s collection contains a number of music recordings.
 Equipment is available in the library to listen to music recordings.
 Please ask for assistance at the circulation desk for help with finding these materials.